 Cooked Chicken (or Turkey) - You can use any precooked chicken for this recipe.
 I have cooked a couple of chicken breasts in my instant pot for this preparation.
 However, in the past I have also used a rotisserie chicken to save time.
 Whatever product you use, just make sure it is gluten free.

 Onion.
 Celery & Garlic - Adds to the savory flavor of the pie.

 Vegetables - I use fresh carrots, frozen peas and cut red potatoes.
 However, in a pinch, I have also used the full measure of just frozen mixed vegetables.
 I'm all about doing things the easy way when time or ingredients are limited.

 Chicken Broth - make sure you're using gluten free chicken broth.
 I normally use Pacific Foods brand.

 Non-Dairy Milk - I use coconut milk in my baking and cooking.
 However, if you don't like coconut milk, you can use any unsweetened non-dairy milk.
 If you're not dairy free, use regular milk in the same measure.

 Seasonings - Salt, pepper and thyme.

 Vegan Butter - to add to the sauce for a little extra rich flavor and creamy texture.

 Starch - This will be used to thicken the sauce.
-I typically use arrowroot powder because I try to limit corn products in my diet.
+I typically use arrowroot powder or tapioca starch because I try to limit corn products in my diet.
 But cornstarch would also be suitable in the same measure.

 The key to making a gluten free, dairy free pie crust is keeping your dough cold at all times throughout the process.